-CHARLOTTE, N.C. -- Denny Hamlin has been cleared by NASCAR and his doctors and plans to start Sunday's Sprint Cup race at Talladega Superspeedway, but don't look for him to be in the car long.
+CHARLOTTE, N.C. -- Denny Hamlin received medical clearance from NASCAR and his doctors, and plans to start Sunday's Sprint Cup race at Talladega Superspeedway, but don't look for him to be in the car long.

-> Assuming nothing changes during practice or qualifying, it will be the first race back for the Joe Gibbs Racing driver since suffering a compression fracture in his lower back on the final lap of the March 24 event at Auto Club Speedway in California.
+Assuming nothing changes during practice or qualifying, it will be the first race back for the Joe Gibbs Racing driver since suffering a compression fracture in his lower back on the final lap of the March 24 event at Auto Club Speedway in California.

 JGR said exact plans will be determined at the track.
 Hamlin could start the No. 11 Toyota, then give way to a relief driver.

 Mark Martin took Hamlin's place in the No. 11 car at Martinsville, and Brian Vickers drove at Texas, Kansas and Richmond.

 Hamlin tweeted on Tuesday that he was cleared "just to start,'' reinforcing what he told ESPN.com the plan was two weeks ago and what he said last weekend at Richmond International Raceway when doctors did not clear him for that race.

 "They all came to the conclusion they were happy with me starting Talladega and getting out when it's a safe time to get out,'' Hamlin said.
 "So ... we'll start our process at Talladega and then rescan again and try to go to Darlington."

 Hamlin told ESPN.com at Kansas he would drop to the back of the pack at Talladega and ride around until the first caution, then give way to backup driver Brian Vickers.